-Note the vertical alignment of the numerals and the operation signs.
-In this problems, the divisor is +2, the dividend is 1 - 3 + 4 + 5, the product is +2 - 2 + 4, the quotient is 1 - 1 + 2, and the remainder is +9.
-14.13.3 Another Print Style-Divisor on the Right.
-If the divisor is printed to the right of the overall problem, the same layout is followed in braille.
-Follow the alignment and spacing rules outlined above, particularly noting that at least one blank cell must be left between adjacent columns.
+Note the vertical alignment of the numerals and the operation symbols, the spacing of the vertical line, and the length of the separation line.

+14.13.3 Another Print Style-Synthetic Divisor on the Right.
+If the synthetic divisor is printed to the right of the overall problem, the same layout is followed in braille.
+Follow the alignment and spacing rules outlined in Sections 14.13.1 and 14.13.2, particularly noting that at least one blank cell must be left between adjacent columns.
 The vertical lines are unspaced from the dividend and the divisor, as well as from the quotient and the remainder.

-14.13.4 Another Print Style-Boxed Divisor.
-If the divisor appears boxed in on two sides, the boxing is omitted.
-A vertical line between the divisor and the dividend is inserted in order to differentiate the divisor from the rest of the arrangement, even though this vertical line does not appear in print.
-Follow the same alignment and spacing rules outlined above.
-The first example shows the divisor at the left; the second shows the divisor at the right.
+14.13.4 Another Print Style-Boxed Synthetic Divisor.
+If the synthetic divisor appears boxed on two sides, the boxing is omitted in braille.
+A vertical line is inserted between the divisor and the dividend in order to differentiate the divisor from the rest of the arrangement.
+Follow the alignment and spacing rules outlined in Sections 14.13.1 and 14.13.2.

+Example 14-27 shows the synthetic divisor at the left; Example 14-28 shows the synthetic divisor at the right.